mercadopago/devsite-docs/guides/checkout-bricks/possible-errors.en.md

 It is important to remember that one should not simply call the rendering function with the new values.
 This would lead to a duplication of the Brick on the screen, and the second rendering would display an error.

-The incomplete code exemplifies the flow using the update of a preference in the [Payment Brick](/developers/en/docs/checkout-bricks/payment-brick/introduction), but the flow itself is valid for necessary updates in the initialization data of any brick.
+The example of code below exemplifies the flow using the update of a preference in the [Payment Brick](/developers/en/docs/checkout-bricks/payment-brick/introduction), but the flow itself is valid for necessary updates in the initialization data of any brick.

 ```Javascript
 //First render